 The Breville Bambino Plus also has a surprisingly powerful steam wand.
 There’s an auto-steaming feature, but I haven’t really used it much.

-The main downside to the Bambino is that it only comes with a pressurized basket, so you have to invest in a “real” espresso basket, if you want to get the best out of the machine.
+The main downside to the Bambino is that it only comes with a pressurized basket, so you have to invest in a “real” espresso basket, if you want to get the optimal out of the machine.
 However, a single-wall basket is cheap, so it’s not a big expense that should deter you.

 Sidenote: When the device is sold as Sage, it includes a single wall basket as well.